-Effect on Foetus
+1. Effects on the Foetus

-- Lemongrass extracts can fasten cell-death and hamper cell multiplication causing poor growth.
+- Lemongrass extracts can fasten cell death and hamper cell multiplication causing poor growth.

 - Lemongrass can cause skeletal abnormalities.

-- It could cause stillbirth.
+- It could result in stillbirth.

-Effect on Mother
+2. Effects on the Mother

 - Lemongrass has long been used in herbal medicine to bring on menstruation.
 In large quantities, it could induce the rupture of the foetal membrane, causing a miscarriage.

 - Lemongrass affects blood sugar regulation.
 If the woman has type 2 diabetes or gestational diabetes and takes too much lemongrass, it could lead to a sudden decrease in her blood sugar levels, which can cause tiredness, blurry vision and even dizziness.